 WARRIOR DASH Costumes

 Spartan Warrior Costume - Shop Roman Helmet - Shop Spartan Warrior Cape - Shop

 What is it?
 The Warrior Dash encourages you to “leave your normal weekend in the mud.”
 Racers will conquer 12 obstacles and venture through lots of mud-caked terrain, all in an effort to become a member of “Warrior Nation” (the organization also donates money to St. Jude Children’s Hospital).

 What should you wear?
 Anything you wear here will get ruined … including your shoes (the event even has a sneaker recycling station at the finish line).
 You can try to get the mud out of your clothing, but even the strongest detergents have a tough time.
 Still, this threat has not deterred Spartans, gladiators, and pretty much any other character with a loincloth or kilt – their getups reign supreme on these grounds.
 Not sure if you want to get that intimate with the mud?
 Try rocking a helmet or cape.
 Our only pro-tip is to keep it simple because you’ve got Goliath to contend with.

 Turkey Costume - Shop Raw Turkey Hat - Shop

-Pilgrim Man - Shop American Indian Headdress - Shop
+Pilgrim Man - Shop Native American Headdress - Shop